andosgee/Skillforge/README.md

 ## Index Page
 ### Marquee
 Uses x amount of picture from the assets/image/assets/marquee/ directory.
 Each image lasts for 5 seconds and can be overrun from the side buttons or using the radio buttons at the bottom of the marquee.
+### Request Demo
+Library used: Chosen.
+This is for searching in a dropdown.
+Jquery is called.

 ## Useful Login information
 **Company Name** \